Thriving in an era of scrutiny

 - Reputation: good corporate culture can enhance an organisation's brand – just as a poor corporate culture can destroy or damage the reputation of a corporation and its executives, a good corporate culture enhances a corporation's brand.

-Organisations can increase their reputation outcomes by 16 per cent through cultural initiatives.1
+Organisations can increase their reputation outcomes by 16% through cultural initiatives.1

 - Retention and recruitment of employees – ASIC has recognised that recruitment practices can also be a powerful influence on culture.2 A well‑developed company culture can act as a magnet for existing and future talent.
 The image and values an organisation presents to the employment market will significantly influence the kinds of candidates it attracts, and, in turn, its cultural profile.

-When unfilled jobs in the wider market rose by 21.4 per cent from May 2017 to May 2018, voluntary turnover at Australia's top 50 best places to work decreased by 30 per cent.3
+When unfilled jobs in the wider market rose by 21.4% from May 2017 to May 2018, voluntary turnover at Australia's top 50 best places to work decreased by 30%.3

 - Retention and recruitment of customers – increasingly, customers choose products and services not just on the basis of price and quality, but on other factors such as societal impact, climate impact and the ethical values of the organisation.
 While emanating initially out of the food & beverage and textile, clothing and footwear industries, this trend is now sectorally agnostic and is accompanied by a rise in product and service sustainability impact ratings initiatives.